-Early on, she felt her husband had only ever seen marriage as the way to get a kosher girlfriend and a built-in servant (in complete opposition to actual halacha and Torah hashkafah, BTW).
+Early on, she felt her husband had only ever seen marriage as the way to get a kosher you-know-what and a built-in servant (in complete opposition to actual halacha and Torah hashkafah, BTW).

 And no...this adviser, that rebbetzin, this shalom bayit expert, that therapist, his rav—no one was ever able to help (which is unfortunately very typical—why?
 Because such a severe nisayon is fine-tuned from Hashem and demands more of a spiritual response than a derech-hateva response).

 And throughout it all, whether it was friends or advisers or books & articles, Esty felt like her shalom bayit problems showed her to be co-dependent.

 Or pathetic & stupid?
 After all, why did she marry such person in the first place?
 (Apparently, even her subconscious hates her.)